Mahsum-Altun/Art-of-Fight/README.md

 A game where the roads you can pass through the windows with different animations are always random.

-Google play store link: Will update when review is finished
+Google play store link: https://play.google.com/store/apps/details?id=com.LightningDev.ArtofFight

 In-game screenshots